microsoft/vcpkg/docs/maintainers/vcpkg_backup_restore_env_vars.md

 The variables to back up or restore.
 These are placed in the parent scope, so you must backup and restore from the same scope.

+### PARENT_SCOPE
+With this option, the backup is saved in the parent scope of the calling function instead of the calling function's scope.
+This option allows (limited) reuse of these functions in other maintainer functions.

 ## Notes
 One must always call `vcpkg_backup_env_variables` before